Aoi-03/skillmatchai/README.md

 # SkillMatch AI

 An AI-powered volunteer-to-task allocation platform built for NGOs.
-Upload a volunteer roster and a task database, run the matchmaking engine, and get structured allocations with confidence scores and AI reasoning — all in one dashboard.
+Upload a volunteer roster and a task database, run the matchmaking engine, and get structured allocations with confidence scores and AI reasoning — all in one dashboard

 ---